kora-projects/kora-docs/mkdocs/docs/en/documentation/junit5.md

   use_when: "Use this file for Kora docs or implementation questions about Kora JUnit 5 testing support, application graph tests, component replacement, mocks, tags, test configuration, and initialization; key triggers include @KoraAppTest, @TestComponent, @MockComponent, @Tag, @TestConfig, @TestConfigSource, Graph, Mockito."
 ---

-Module provides an `Extension` for [JUnit5](https://junit.org/junit5/docs/current/user-guide/) that allows you to easily test your application.
+Module provides an extension for [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) that allows testing an application through the same component graph that is used at runtime.

-The concept of the JUnit 5 Kora extension is to test the source code that will eventually be used in production.
+The Kora extension for `JUnit 5` is intended for component and integration testing of the source code that will later run in the real application.
-This implies that dependency container of the main application is involved in the test, it can be limited or its parts can be replaced by stubs if the test requires.
+The test uses the dependency container of the main application: it can be limited to the required components, extended with test components, or have individual parts replaced with mocks.

 Module allows you to conduct:

-- `Component tests` - testing of a single component
+- `Component tests` - testing of a single component.
-- `Inter-component tests` - testing of several components and their interaction with each other
+- `Inter-component tests` - testing of several components and their interaction with each other.
 - `Integration tests` - testing of components and interaction with external systems.

-It is recommended to additionally test the service artifact packaged in the final image, as black box using [TestContainers library](https://java.testcontainers.org/).
+It is recommended to additionally test the service artifact packaged in the final image, as a black box using the [Testcontainers library](https://java.testcontainers.org/).

 For a step-by-step walkthrough before the reference details, see [Component Testing](../guides/testing-junit.md), [Integration Testing](../guides/testing-integration.md) and [Black-Box Testing](../guides/testing-black-box.md).